Master of Arts in Intelligence and Security Studies

 Our online Intelligence and Security Studies MA attracts students currently working in the intelligence community who are stationed all over the world—this leads to amazing discussions, where students can combine theory with their own real-world experiences.
 If we weren’t online, this couldn’t happen.
 Everyone, from the entry-level student, to the seasoned professional, to the professor, benefits from this extraordinary interaction.

-Professor and Director of the Intelligence & Security Studies Program
+Department Head and Professor of the Intelligence & Security Studies Program

 GRADUATION REQUIREMENT (non-credit bearing)